Skip to main content

 Are there validation rules for rounding amounts?

-Yes, BT-114 must follow validation rules: BR-DEC-17 (maximum 2 decimal places), BR-CO-16 (correct payment calculation), and BR-2 (proper amount format).
+Yes, BT-114 must follow validation rules: BR-DEC-17 (maximum 2 decimal places) and BR-CO-16 (correct payment calculation).
 The rounding amount should be proportional to the invoice total and not exceed reasonable rounding limits.

 What currency should be used for BT-114?